paramireze/paramireze.github.io/_posts/2018-07-16-run-commuting.markdown

 For example, I like to bike to the wisconsin river for a tubing event.
 Another ride is out to Mount Horeb to compete in a mountain bike race.

-I would go on bike adventures rides.
+There is a certain freedom to cycling that is hard to explain.
-One ride is a disco that takes place twenty miles out of Madison in the Elroy to Sparta tunnel
+I feel I have much more control over my experience.